-- Take a deep, slow breath from your belly, and silently count to 4 as you breathe in.
+- Take a deep, slow breath from your belly, and silently count to four as you breathe in.

-- Hold your breath, and silently count from 1 to 7.
+- Hold your breath, and silently count from one to seven.

-- Breathe out completely as you silently count from 1 to 8.
-Try to get all the air out of your lungs by the time you count to 8.
+- Breathe out completely as you silently count from one to eight.
+Try to get all the air out of your lungs by the time you count to eight.

-- Repeat 3 to 7 times or until you feel calm.2
+- Repeat three to seven times, or until you feel calm.2

-Our smartphones give off a blue light that can interfere with our body’s natural rhythm, try switching your screen to night mode if your phone supports this, remember to dim down the brightness and try to resist from going on your phone an hour before bedtime.
-To learn more about your body’s circadian rhythm you can read about it in our handy introduction article here.
+Our smartphones give off a blue light that can interfere with our body’s natural rhythm.
+Try switching your screen to night mode if your phone supports this.
+Remember to dim down the brightness, and try to resist from using your phone an hour before bedtime.

 Regular exercise can help to promote a deeper sleep.
 Exercising during the day reduces the levels of stress hormones in your body, but avoid exercising within three hours of bedtime.